Skip to main content

 #

-The window is two years of testing (eight quarters from 2024FAQ through 2025WIQ) for students whose starting cohorts span back to 2005.
-The two-year testing slice is not arbitrary: it covers the period immediately after the Next Generation NCLEX (NGN) format launched in April 2023, which is the most consequential structural change to the exam in two decades.
+The window is two academic years of testing (eight quarters from 2024SPQ through 2025WIQ) for students whose starting cohorts span back to 2005.
+The two-year testing slice is not arbitrary: it covers the period immediately after the Next Generation NCLEX (NGN)1 format launched in April 2023, which is the most consequential structural change to the exam in two decades.
 Pre-NGN cohorts are not in the window; the NGN-era cohorts are.
 The case study takes the post-launch period as given and asks how the institution performed in it.

 The institution-level scope (multi-campus, five regions, 19 campuses) lets a campus-spread thread emerge that a single-campus scope could not.
 Campus is the highest-resolution categorical variable in the data, and as the next section shows, it is also where the most interesting variation lives.

-The 21-Point Campus Spread
+The 26-Point Campus Spread

 #